BirdHighway/fe-capstone/README.md

 npm install
 ````

+Within the /server directory, copy the contents of config.example.js into a new file config.js.
+Replace the token with a valid Github token

 ## Development Work
 To view the site in the browser you will need to transpile with Babel and start the Express proxy server.